School Survival

 Part of the Mega Guide: How To Unblock Anything At School

-A VPN, or Virtual Private Network, keeps your online activities private by coding your data so that no one can see what you're doing on the internet.
+A VPN, or Virtual Private Network, protects your online activities private by encrypting your data so that others can see what you're doing on the internet.
 This is useful for safeguarding your privacy and bypassing restrictions.

 Luckily there are other ways to unblock YouTube on Android!